shkippppper/Mathtrainer_python/README.md

 # mathtrainer
-a program to that plays mathtrainer.
+a program to that plays mathtrainer online game.

 DOESNTWORKANYMORE.